These Standards of Practice (SOP) comprise the minimum guidelines detailing what home inspectors must inspect, and what they need not inspect.

 An inspection of waterfront protective structures:

-- Is not technically exhaustive;
+- is not technically exhaustive;

-- Will not identify concealed or latent defects;
+- will not identify concealed or latent defects;

-- Will not determine the degree of protection offered by the structure;
+- will not determine the degree of protection offered by the structure;

-- Will not determine the cost for corrections, repairs, alterations, or improvements;
+- will not determine the cost for corrections, repairs, alterations, or improvements;

-- Will not predict the life expectancy of a structure or its components;
+- will not predict the life expectancy of a structure or its components;

-- Will not predict the future condition of a structure or its components;
+- will not predict the future condition of a structure or its components;

-- Will not determine the condition of components not readily visible at the time of the inspection.
+- will not determine the condition of components not readily visible at the time of the inspection.

 The inspector is not required to:

-- Report on portions of waterfront protective structures that are underwater at the time of the inspection;
+- report on portions of waterfront protective structures that are underwater at the time of the inspection;

-- Enter the water to perform an inspection;
+- enter the water to perform an inspection;

-- Conduct inspections according to weather, seasonal, or tidal conditions;
+- conduct inspections according to weather, seasonal, or tidal conditions;

-- Identify the cause of observed deficiencies;
+- identify the cause of observed deficiencies;

-- Dig or otherwise unearth tie-backs, anchors, or other buried components at either the landside or waterside grade;
+- dig or otherwise unearth tie-backs, anchors, or other buried components at either the landside or waterside grade;

-- Offer an opinion as to the adequate structural adequacy, life expectancy, or expansion potential of waterfront protective structures or docking facilities;
+- offer an opinion as to the adequate structural adequacy, life expectancy, or expansion potential of waterfront protective structures or docking facilities;

-- Determine the load capacity of boat lifts.
+- determine the load capacity of boat lifts.

-III.
-WATERFRONT PROTECTIVE STRUCTURES
+5. WATERFRONT PROTECTIVE STRUCTURES

 The Inspector shall:

-- Visible component materials and construction methods
+- visible component materials and construction methods.

-- Observed deficiencies in the upland portion of waterfront protective structures, including sinkholes, erosion, and fill settlement;
+- observed deficiencies in the upland portion of waterfront protective structures, including sinkholes, erosion, and fill settlement;

-- Observed deficiencies in the cap condition, including cracks, spalling, stains, efflorescence, missing sections, misalignment, separation, observed damage, or other conditions that may have a
+- observed deficiencies in the cap condition, including cracks, spalling, stains, efflorescence, missing sections, misalignment, separation, observed damage, or other conditions that may have a

-- Observed deficiencies, deterioration, or failures in the visible wall condition, including cracks, spalling, stains, efflorescence, missing sections, misalignment, separation, rotation, settlement,
+- observed deficiencies, deterioration, or failures in the visible wall condition, including cracks, spalling, stains, efflorescence, missing sections, misalignment, separation, rotation, settlement,

-- Observed deficiencies in revetments and their components.
+- observed deficiencies in revetments and their components.

-IV.
-DOCKING FACILITIES
+6. DOCKING FACILITIES

 The Inspector shall:

-- Visible and safely operable components of the electrical and water services, if present.
+- visible and safely operable components of the electrical and water services, if present.

-- Dock materials, construction methods and anchoring system;
+- dock materials, construction methods, and anchoring system;

-- Mechanical or operational failures or deterioration of the readily visible portions of boat lifts or davits
+- mechanical or operational failures or deterioration of the readily visible portions of boat lifts or davits.